 Porter's Five Forces Model

-Competition in the Industry
+1. Competition in the Industry

 If there’s a lot of competition in your industry, it’s harder to turn a profit.
-Customers have a rich pool of options to choose from, so if your prices are too high, they can just strike a deal with a supplier who will sell to them at their preferred price.
+Customers have a rich pool of options to choose from, so if your prices are too high, they can strike a deal with a supplier who will sell to them at a lower price.

 Louisville Slugger, Rawlings, Marucci, DeMarini, and AxeBat are the leaders in the high-end of this market.
 Their target customers are travel or college baseball players who are willing to pay a premium price for the best bats that can perform at a high level and stay durable for multiple seasons.

 Easton, Mizuno, and Adidas serve the middle of the market, and Anderson, Combat, and Dirty South serve the low-end of the market.
 Their target customers are less competitive players who probably just play baseball for fun and friendships.

-Potential of New Entrants into the Industry
+2. Potential of New Entrants into the Industry